Alberto-g123/essential-questions/Essential-questions.md

       1. class scope
          - where everything is written
-         - static variables must be declared inside a class, accessible to all objects of that clas
+         - static variables must be declared inside a class, accessible to all objects of that class

       2. Instance/object scope
          - inside of class scope